-were negligent or assumed the risk of being assaulted; or c. by reporting crimes they would incur unwanted personal publicity.
+assumed the risk of being assaulted; or c. by reporting crimes they would incur unwanted personal publicity.

-The right to participate in a and provides adequate notice and a meaningful opportunity describe the incident to as few practicable and not be required to unnecessarily repeat a description of the incident.
+The right to participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity describe the incident to as few practicable and not be required to unnecessarily repeat a description of the incident.

-assistance, or ability to have

-others present, including an any campus disciplinary proceeding that the accused; and the right to be such proceeding.
+assistance, or ability to have others present, including an advisor of their choice, in proceeding that the accused; and the right to be such proceeding.